RichardDooling/Entertainment_Law/Representation/Representation.md

 The following agencies are currently franchised by the WGA and may represent writers:
-[Talent Agencies Franchised by the WGA](https://apps.wga.org/agency/agencylist.aspx) that purports to give them the right to 15% of all royalties arising out of the publishing agreement.
-Forever.
-These provision are controversial, and lately not enforced by courts.
-(See *Lampack* below.)

-By definition, a writer who belongs to the WGA may not work for any entity unless that entity is a signatory to the guild.
+[Talent Agencies Franchised by the WGA](https://apps.wga.org/agency/agencylist.aspx) By definition, a writer who belongs to the WGA may not work for any entity unless that entity is a signatory to the guild.
 But in addition the WGA keeps a list of employers who writers may not work for, unless the producer posts a bond with the Guild.

 WGA members are bound by Working Rule 10, which provides: